Miscellaneous

 projections = np.stack(projections, axis=0)

-Matlab doesn’t support executing external libraries in multithreaded environments.
+MATLAB doesn’t support executing external libraries in multithreaded environments.

 WARNING!
 No special care is taken about race conditions, so the user has to ensure that the outputs of algorithms are not accessed simultaneously.